-Heads of Families are requested to insert the particulars specified on the other side, in compliance with the Census (Ireland) Act, 1910, 10 Edw.
-VII., and 1 Geo.
-V., c.
-11.
+Heads of Families are requested to insert the particulars specified on the other side, in compliance with the Census (Iroland) Act, 1900, 65 Vic., c.
+6.

-If a House be let or sub-let to Separate Families, or to

-Lodgers (not Boarders), each HEAD OF A FAMILY OR LODGER must make a return for his portion of the house upon a SEPARATE FORM.
+If a House be Let or sub-Let to Separate Families, or to Lodgers (not Boarders), each Head of a Family of Lodgers (not Boarders), each Head of a Family of Lodgers (not Boarders), each Head of the House upon a Separate Form.

-Hotel and Lodging-house Keepers, and Stewards of Clubs, are to give a Return of all Persons who arrive at their Establishments on Monday, the 8rd of April, and who had not been Enumerated elsewhere.
+Hotel and Lodging-house Kuepers, and Stewards of Clubs, are to give a Return of all Persons who arrive at their Establishments on Monday, the lat of April, and who had not been Enumerated elsewhere.

-This Paper will be CALLED FOR ON Monday, April 8rd, or as soon after as possible, between the hours of half-past eight in the forenoon and six in the afternoon, by the appointed Enumerator, and it is desirable that the required particulars be written in the proper columns by the Morning of that Day, in order that his progress may not be delayed.
-The Enumerator will assist such Persons as may not be able to fill the Form
+This Paper will be Called For of Monday, April 1st, or as soon after as possible, between the hours of half-past eight in the foreman and six in the afternoon, by the appointed Enumerator, and it is desirable that the required particulars be written in the proper Columns by the Morning of that Day, in order that his progress may not be delayed.
+The Enumerator will assist such Persons as may not be able to fill the Form themselves.